playcanvas/blog/blog/2024-05-22-a-faster-supersplat-with-pwa-support.md

 SuperSplat is now *over 2x faster on the GPU*! 🏃

+Compare before and after (notice GPU time dropping from 32ms to 13.5ms for the bike scene):

 ![SuperSplat PWA](/img/engine-splat-performance.webp)

 This is thanks to the [v1.71.0 release](https://github.com/playcanvas/engine/releases/tag/v1.71.0) of the PlayCanvas Engine, which includes a dramatic overhaul of how splats are processed by the GPU.
 For the technical details, take a look at [this pull request](https://github.com/playcanvas/engine/pull/6357).